BrakebeinP/aoc-2023/readme.md

 Learning as I Go... ha ha ha, get it?

 ## Notes/thoughts on the problems
+### Day 14:
+Had some time to do this one today.
+Part 1 was fairly easy, but part 2 is taking some time to ~~brute force~~ solve. <br />
+Might have to rethink part 2.

+### Day 13:
+See day 12.

+### Day 12:
+Catching up on other stuff since the trip.
+Will start soonish.

+### Day 11:
+See day 10.

+### Day 10:
+Was away from the 9th to the 11th, so only just started a bit with day 9's problem.
+Will start this when I have more time.

+### Day 9:
+Part 1 seems fairly straightforward.
+I think what I have at the moment is just some dumb error in the function.

 ### Day 8:
 Not too bad.
 Some logic errors on my end for part 1. <br />
 Part 2 seems so straightforward, but I think I'm missing something.
 Will have to get back to it once my head is clearer